-- 2016 Metallurgical samples comprised sawn quarter/half core completed at an appropriate facility in Mt Isa by Aeon personnel.
-Core was then bagged and cryovac protected at ALS in Mt Isa prior to use in test work. - All drillcore in core trays is wrapped in plastic and strapped to pallets on site at Walford and before transport to Mt Isa by either Aeon personnel in appropriate vehicles or via the local transport company from Doomadgee.
-This transport of core is considered satisfactory. - WMC: Data transcribed from historic reports and subsequently validated by Aston with no material inconsistencies evident. - Copper Strike: Supplied digital database checked by Aston against hard copy with no material discrepancies found. - Aston: All data checked and validated prior to loading into the internal database by Aston geologists and external database managers.
+All drillcore in core trays is wrapped in plastic and strapped to pallets on site at Walford and before transport to Mt Isa by either Aeon personnel in appropriate vehicles or via the local transport company from Doomadgee.
+This transport of core is considered satisfactory.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+WMC: Data transcribed from historic reports and subsequently validated by Aston with no material inconsistencies evident.
+Copper Strike: Supplied digital database checked by Aston against hard copy with no material discrepancies found.
+Aston: All data checked and validated prior to loading into the internal database by Aston geologists and external database managers.
 As part of the process of developing the geological model Aston reviewed all of the recent and historic data and consider it suitable for the purposes of resource estimation.
 A QA/QC audit by ALS found no major discrepancies in the assay data.

-- Aeon all data now being received has undergone the same validation as used previously by Aston. - A substantial QA/QC review has been completed by H&S Consultants as part of the resource estimate undertaken previously. - QA/QC work continues to be undertaken as previous with check analysis undertaken a different laboratory.
+Aeon - all data now being received has undergone the same validation as used previously by Aston.
+A substantial QA/QC review has been completed by H&S Consultants as part of the resource estimate undertaken previously.
+QA/QC work continues to be undertaken as previous with check analysis undertaken a different laboratory.
+Section 2 Reporting of Exploration Results